Implement X-FRAME-OPTIONS in HTTP headers to prevent Clickjacking attacks

 Header always append X-Frame-Options SAMEORIGIN

-- Restart respective web server to test the application
+- Restart the respective web server to test the application

 Implement in Shared Web Hosting